 Instead of being restricted to the scope of a particular route, you can also choose 'Browse map' to view all traffic incidents applicable to your local map.
 As usual, you can scroll around and zoom in and out, to see any area in appropriate detail.

 Depending on your GPRS rate with your network provider, you may want to use 'Change Traffic preferences' to automatically keep TomTom Traffic (and your route) updated while you're on the road.
-For full automation, select 'Automatically update traffic info while on route' and 'Automatically optimize the route after every update'.
+For full automation, select 'Automatically update traffic info while on route' and 'Automatically optimise the route after every update'.
 You'll probably also want to select 'Beep when route traffic situation changes', to receive an audio warning when the update takes place and a new traffic situation is reported.

 Choose the main menu option 'TomTom Weather' to get an impression of the current weather at any location, selected using the usual destination options.
 Using your configured wireless GPRS Internet connection, TomTom looks up weather information from thousands of weather stations around the world, presenting the most suitable to the selected location.